UPCnet/collective.portlet.recentactivity/README.txt

 Introduction
 ============

-collective.portlet.recentactivity provides a portlet and a viewlet with Facebook like entries on recent user activities, e.g. "the user admin added 'News Item 1' to 'News' 10 minutes ago".
+collective.portlet.recentactivity provides a Portlet and a Viewlet with Facebook like entries on recent user activities, e.g. "the user admin added 'News Item 1' to 'News' 10 minutes ago".